How to proceed as a DoD Contractor if we must satisfy NIST 800-171 cybersecurity requirements?

 If you’ve determined that your organization is subject to the NIST 800-171 cybersecurity requirements for DoD contractors, you’ll want to conduct a security assessment to determine any gaps your organization and IT system has with respect to the requirements.
-Here’s a list of some things you’ll want to do to prepare for the assessment:
+A great first step is our NIST 800-171 checklist at the bottom of this page.

 - Determine if your IT system receives, processes, stores, and/or transmits Controlled Unclassified Information (CUI) for the DoD, e.g.: research and engineering data, engineering drawings, and associated lists, specifications, standards, process sheets, manuals, technical reports, technical orders, catalog-item identifications, data sets, studies and analyses and related information, and computer software executable code and source code.

 - Determine and list which components or subsystems contain CUI.
 Are the parts of your IT system that contain CUI somehow segregated from other parts of the system that don’t?